Bounds on Velocity-Dependent Dark Matter-Baryon Scattering from Large-Scale Structure: Discussion and Summary

 The fractional IDM scenarios are distinct from other potential solutions to the $S_8$ tension in several interesting ways.
 First, IDM does not exacerbate the $H_0$ tension; this is a common pitfall of many models that attempt to address the $S_8$ tension \cite{Abdalla_2022}.
 Second, IDM is based on new DM physics that was extensively explored in contexts of direct detection, rather than as an a posteriori proposal designed solely to resolve cosmological tensions.
 Third, the preferred range of cross sections we find in the fractional cases is unconstrained by small-scale structure observations and other analyses \cite{Maamari_2021, Nadler_2019, Nadler_2021, Xu_2018, Rogers_2022, Becker_2021, Hooper_2022}, but may become accessible to detection with upcoming surveys, and is therefore imminently falsifiable.
 Indeed, DESI and the Vera C. Rubin Observatory will probe the Lyman-$\alpha$ forest and Milky Way substructure in detail, allowing new constraints on the preferred parameter space for interacting DM.
 Similarly, Stage 3 and Stage 4 CMB data will further refine measurements of the sub-degree-scale CMB primary and secondary anisotropy, further putting pressure on these scenarios within the coming decade \cite{SPT-3G:2014dbx, ACT:2020gnv,SimonsObservatory:2018koc,CMB-S4:2016ple,CMB-HD:2022bsz}.
 Finally, further full-shape analyses of similar models with existing and upcoming LSS datasets, e.g., eBOSS~\cite{eBOSS:2020yzd,Ivanov:2021zmi,Chudaykin:2022nru}, DESI~\cite{DESI:2024hhd}, KiDS \cite{KiDS:2020suj}, HSC \cite{HSC:2018mrq} are underway.
+We also acknowledge that recent studies of cluster counts from eROSITA \cite{Ghirardini_2024} and combined KiDS/DES data \cite{DESKiDS2023} showed no $S_8$ tension, and could thus challenge the results of this work.

+We note that in our analysis, the DM mass $m_\chi$ and interacting fraction $f_\chi$ are set to fixed values, rather than free parameters.
+We choose to explore $f_\chi=10\%$ because this model has the highest chance of having an impact on the $S_8$ tension, and is also unconstrained by Milky Way substructure data \cite{he2023s8}.
+Moreover, in \cite{he2023s8} we found that varying $m_\chi$ qualitatively produces the same results, and results for different values of $f_\chi$ do not change considerably either when perturbed near 10\%.
+Indeed, a full model selection in which fraction and mass are both free parameters should be performed to evaluate whether the data truly prefer IDM over a vanilla CDM cosmology; however, this analysis exceeds the scope of this work.

 More generally, our results indicate that a specific modification of the linear matter power spectrum (i.e., a power cutoff at mildly non-linear $k$) restores consistency between LSS and CMB data (Figure \ref{fig:fractions}).\footnote{Note that the BOSS data alone has a significant tension with \textit{Planck}~\cite{Chen:2024vuf,Ivanov:2024xgb} on large scales, $k\lesssim 0.1~h$Mpc$^{-1}$.
 It will be interesting to see if this tension can be accounted for by beyond-$\Lambda$CDM models, such as e.g.~\cite{Fuss:2022zyt,Fuss:2024dam}. } Other models with similar scale-dependent power suppression have also shown preference when analyzed with CMB and LSS data \cite{Amon_2022,Poulin_2022}; this consistent finding of a preference for these models over $\Lambda$CDM when combining LSS and CMB data motivates further exploration of cosmological models that uniquely affect the matter power spectrum at different points in cosmic history.